Customer Service & Grievance Redressal Policy

 Matters relating to customer service are deliberated by the Board to ensure that the instructions are implemented meaningfully.
 Commitment to hassle-free service to the customer at large and the Common Person in particular under the oversight of the Board will be the major responsibility of the Board.
 The key appointments that NSDL Payments Bank will ensure are:

 Customer Service Committee of the Board

-NSDL Payments Bank will constitute a Customer Service Committee of the Board that includes experts, relevant stakeholders and representatives of customers as invitees and/or discuss their inputs/feedback which will enable the bank to formulate policies and assess the compliance thereof internally with a view to strengthening the corporate governance structure in the banking system and also bring about ongoing improvements in the quality of customer service provided by the bank.
+NSDL Payments Bank will constitute a Customer Service Committee of the Board that includes experts and representatives of customers as invitees which will enable the bank to formulate policies and assess the compliance thereof internally with a view to strengthening the corporate governance structure in the banking system and also bring about ongoing improvements in the quality of customer service provided by the bank.